-The issues we could find though are few and far between, with most down to user error and not following recommended usage instructions, or not quite having learnt the intricacies of device setup.
+The issues we could find though are few and far between, with most down to user error and not following recommended usage instructions, or not quite having learned the intricacies of device setup.

-However, we’d be remiss not to mention some of the issues customers have encountered.
+However, we’d be remiss not to mention some issues that customers have encountered.

 The Temp Runs Away and Gets too Hot